Facelift for Washington, D.C.

-How Long Will a Facelift Last?
+How Long Will Facelift Results Last?

 The answer is as individual as you are.
 While surgery can turn back the clock, it does not stop aging.
 Facial aging will continue at a normal rate for you.
 Some patients begin to consider a second facelift in six to ten years, while many patients never have a second procedure.

 Your facelift procedure should be custom-designed for you.
 In our experience, every facelift is a unique combination.
-For many patients, facelift surgery often includes a neck lift or combination of procedures that focus on the lower face, jawline, and neck.
-For others, aging is most apparent in the upper and lower eyelids, cheeks, and brow, so their treatment plan would focus on refreshing those areas of the face.
+For many patients, facelift surgery includes a neck lift or combination of procedures that focus on the lower face, jawline, and neck.
+For others, aging is most apparent in the upper and lower eyelids, cheeks, and brow, so their treatment plan focuses on refreshing those areas of the face.

-Often, we recommend including laser skin resurfacing or light chemical peeling at the time of surgery to both rejuvenate the lax skin and tissue and improve the overall quality and appearance of the skin.
+Often, we recommend including laser skin resurfacing or light chemical peel at the time of surgery to both rejuvenate the lax skin and tissue and improve the overall quality and appearance of the skin.
 Other nonsurgical procedures such as BOTOX® Cosmetic injections, dermal fillers, or fat injections can enhance surgical results.